What are the gallbladder and gallstones?

 Try not to skip meals.
 Eat on a regular schedule.
 And eat meals that contain some fat (which causes the gallbladder to empty).
 This can help prevent gallstones.
 Eat plenty of whole grains and fiber.
 And be sure to often have servings of foods that contain calcium (milk products and green, leafy vegetables).
 Limit saturated (animal) fat and foods high in cholesterol.

 If you exercise more, you may be able to reduce your risk for gallstones.
-Along with eating a low-fat diet, exercise is also an effective way to help you stay close to a healthy weight and lower your cholesterol and triglyceride levels.
+Along with eating a healthy diet, exercise is an effective way to help you stay close to a healthy weight and lower your cholesterol and triglyceride levels.